ogty/iconic-commands/README.md

 ## Feature

-- [x] Material iconic file creation
+- [x] Creation of material iconic files
-- [x] Material iconic directory creation
+- [x] Creation of material iconic directories
-- [ ] Material iconic file/directory conversion
+- [ ] Conversion to material iconic files/directories
 - [ ] Creation of original icons
 - [ ] Support for free icons
 - [ ] Replace all existing folders and files with new icons